 When you are ready for the next steps in marketing your advocacy practice, The Health Advocate’s Advanced Marketing Handbook will guide you.

-Choosing a Career in Health or Patient Advocacy.
+Choosing a Career in Health or Patient Advocacy (Second Edition).
 The title says it all.
 Decide whether health and patient advocacy is the right choice for you.

 The Health Advocate Programs site provides links to degrees, certificate programs, workshops, professional organizations, and more.

 Subscribe to the Health Advocate’s Code to let potential clients know of your ethical health advocacy business practices.

 The Patient Advocate Certification Board (PACB) is developing a credential to be earned by patient advocates.